xima-media/xima-typo3-frontend-edit/README.md

 The extension icon based on  the original [`actions-open`](https://typo3.github.io/TYPO3.Icons/icons/actions/actions-open.html) icon from TYPO3 core which is originally licensed under [MIT License](https://github.com/TYPO3/TYPO3.Icons/blob/main/LICENSE).

+Thanks to [move:elevator](https://www.move-elevator.de/) and [XIMA](https://www.xima.de/) for supporting the development of this extension.

 ## ⭐ License